amMattGIT/UE_IOStorePak/README.md

 The path to your `.uproject` file, e.g., `T:\Modding\Gotham Knights\Kitchen\Mercury\Mercury.uproject`.

-> **Note:** Project name doesn't matter, and neither do the contents of your project.
+> **Note:** To alleviate troubleshooting, I recommend naming the project the same as the game your modding + packaging once manually through the editor, before using this tool.

 #### Select Assets to Package